Avios Beginners

 32,500 / 50,00065,000 / 100,000125,000 / 150,000170,000 / 200,000

-If you want to know exactly how many points you need to a specific destination, then use my guide to how many points you need to fly to X. This allows you to see the exact points required for every city that BA flies to (and from) as well as the breakdown by peak/off-peak and cabin class.
+If you want to know precisely how many points you need to a specific destination, then use my guide to how many points you need to fly to X. This allows you to see the exact points required for every city that BA flies to (and from), as well as the breakdown by peak/off-peak and cabin class.

 Peak vs Off-Peak dates

 Flying on a peak day will require more points than flying on an off-peak day.
-BA make it easy to see which dates are peak or off-peak during the booking process and I created a breakdown of all the peak and off-peak dates for 2025 and 2026.
+BA make it easy to understand which dates are peak or off-peak during the booking process, and I created a breakdown of all the peak and off-peak dates for 2025 and 2026.

 It’s worth saying that there are just 127 peak days in 2025, representing less than 35% of all dates.
-Most peak dates are in the Summer, with December also being quite a peak-heavy month.
-The difference an off-peak date can make to your Avios is significant.
+Most peak dates are in the Summer, with December also quite peak-heavy.
+The difference an off-peak date can make to your Avios can be significant.

-If you’re flying in first, the difference could be up to 60,000 per couple on a return flight.
+If you’re flying in the First cabin, the difference could be up to 60,000 per couple on a return flight.
 Even on short-haul flights, flying off-peak represents a 20% discount.
-That means for every five flights you’ve taken, you’d save enough points to take another flight.
+That means for every five flights you take, you’d save enough points to take another flight.

 Using a Companion or Cabin Upgrade Voucher